johnburns87/John-Burns-CV/README.md

 =============

 ## WORK EXPERIENCE

 ### Quantus NI Limited
 #### Senior Software Developer
-##### October 2012 - Current
+__October 2012 - June 2013__

 I joined a new start up company as a Senior Software Developer in Belfast, Northern Ireland.

-Duties:
+__Duties:__
-Lead  web developer for leading entertainment and resort operator in Las Vegas, USA.
+* Lead  web developer for leading entertainment and resort operator in Las Vegas, USA.
-Leading developer and designer for openmama.org rebrand A knowledge of MySQL, PHP, XHTML, CSS, Ajax, Javascript ,JQuery, CSS3.
+* Leading developer and designer for openmama.org rebrand
+* A knowledge of MySQL, PHP, XHTML, CSS, Ajax, Javascript ,JQuery, CSS3.
-Knowledge of various CMS platforms, such as Codeigniter, WordPress and Drupal.
+* Knowledge of various CMS platforms, such as Codeigniter, WordPress and Drupal.
-Tailor and maintain CMS for each customer.
+* Tailor and maintain CMS for each customer.
-Work closely with JAVA and C++ developers to deliver products.
+* Work closely with JAVA and C++ developers to deliver products.
-Build responsive websites across several platforms.
+* Build responsive websites across several platforms.
-Ability to work to tight deadlines.
+* Ability to work to tight deadlines.
-Working with directly with several clients in North America.
+* Working with directly with several clients in North America.
-Attend overseas meetings with clients.
+* Attend overseas meetings with clients.
-Creating technical specifications and testing plans.
+* Creating technical specifications and testing plans.
-Support users by developing documentation and assistance tools.
+* Support users by developing documentation and assistance tools.
-Ability to use Photoshop and cut up and make amends to design templates.
+* Ability to use Photoshop and cut up and make amends to design templates.

-Web projects include
+__Web projects include__
-www.arialasvegas.com – MGM Aria Las Vegas rebrand www.openmama.org – Linux Foundation rebrand
+* www.arialasvegas.com – MGM Aria Las Vegas rebrand
+* www.openmama.org – Linux Foundation rebrand

-Blue Cube Interactive
+### Blue Cube Interactive
-Web/Facebook Developer
+## Web/Facebook Developer
-December 2011 - October 2012
+__December 2011 - October 2012__

 I work with designers, Front End and project management staff to capture requirements for the functional elements of website projects.
 I am responsible for all work carried out to compile with standards and guidelines.

-Duties:
+__Duties:__
-Building PHP websites using PHP based frameworks.
+* Building PHP websites using PHP based frameworks.
-Planning and conducting cross-browser usability testing against W3C.
+* Planning and conducting cross-browser usability testing against W3C.
-Testing and validating work produced as part of the development process.
+* Testing and validating work produced as part of the development process.
-Developing advanced database driven websites & systems.
+* Developing advanced database driven websites & systems.
-Back end development and maintenance of websites using PHP and MySQL.
+* Back end development and maintenance of websites using PHP and MySQL.
-Developing compatible User Interface functionality using jQuery & other libraries.
+* Developing compatible User Interface functionality using jQuery & other libraries.

 Junior Developer